-Words By Brad Walker – ADFX Resident Art Director
+Words By Brad Walker – ADFX Art Director

 Think like a big brand (and ensure every touch point is on point)

 Regardless of your brand positioning or size, its imperative to function like a big brand when it comes to your creative universe.
-An amateur looking social post could be as detrimental as not posting at all, a dodgy looking business card could ruin any chance of getting a call back from your last meeting and a Facebook post with low res images isn’t going to help sell your products.
-Its vital you strike a happy medium between quality and creativity.
+A poorly designed social post could be as detrimental as not posting at all, a dodgy looking business card could ruin any chance of getting a call back from your last meeting and a web banner with low res images isn’t going to help sell your products.
+It’s vital you strike a happy medium between quality and creativity.